NethServer/nethserver-firewall-base/README.rst

   * ``ACCEPT`` allows the traffic
   * ``REJECT`` denies the traffic, an ICMP port unreachable packet is sent to the source address
   * ``DROP`` discards the traffic without informing the source address (the connection will timeout)
-* ``Service``: (optional) can be a service object or a port number.
+* ``Service``: (optional) can be a service object, a port number or a ndpi object.
 If a port number is used, both TCP and UDP protocols are matched.
+* ``Time``: (optional) can be a time object, the rule will be enabled only if the time conditions is matched
 * ``Log``: can be ``none`` or ``info``.
 If value is ``info``, all matched packets will be logged in ``/var/log/firewall.log``.
 Defaults to ``none``
 * ``status``: can be ``enabled`` or ``disabled``.
 Default is ``enabled``
 * ``Description``: (optional)